arbyste/jp-mining-note/docs/docs/setupyomichan.md

 # Enjoy your new one-click cards!

 If you've made it this far, then congratulations!
-Most fields of the cards have been automatically filled out, just from Yomichan alone!
+Most fields of the cards have been automatically filled out, just from Yomitan alone!

-This concludes the setup process for creating cards with Yomichan.
+This concludes the setup process for creating cards with Yomitan.

 From here, you likely fall under one of the two categories below: